A BRIEF HISTORY OF PERTH

 Marshall Memorial Hall was built in 1823.
 The Municipal Buildings were built in 1881.
 St Ninians Episcopal Cathedral was built in 1850.

 In the 19th century the linen industry in Perth continued.
-There was also a dyeing industry in the 19th century.
+There was also a dyeing industry in Victorian Perth.
 A bleaching industry also flourished in Perth in the 19th century.
 Whisky distilling was carried on in Perth on a small scale for centuries but in the 19th century it became a major industry.
 General Accident insurance company was formed in 1885.
 During the 19th century there was an important industry in Perth for most of the 19th century but it died out by the end of the period.
 There was also salmon fishing in the Tay.

 Perth gained an electricity supply in 1901.
 The first museum in Perth was founded in 1902.